ThomasJohnson35/javahammer/README.md

 # Javahammer

 This companion app for the popular tabletop game Warhammer 40k, assists players in learning/referencing the rules of the game, constructing their army rosters which are necessary for play, and enabling them to make the best decision's while playing with it's built in damage projection features.
-The conept of this app is based off of the currently existing Warhammer 40k companion app developed by Games Workshop, however this version is written from scratch by myself and attempts to redesign many features in order make the process of preparing/playing the game of Warhammer 40k both more streamlined and more enjoyable.
+The concept of this app is based off of the currently existing Warhammer 40k companion app developed by Games Workshop, however this version is written from scratch by myself and attempts to redesign many features in order make the process of preparing/playing the game of Warhammer 40k both more streamlined and more enjoyable.
 All media shown represent screenshots and recordings of my version of the companion app.

 ## Screenshots